manthranatarajan/unconventional-programming-languages/README.md

 # unconventional-programming-languages
-Projects with Racket and Prolog.
+Projects with Racket, Prolog, ...and some other weird languages.

 # Racket Exercises Project